isaacnmm/pestpolicy-hugo2XX/content/posts/best-camera-for-concerts/index.md

 layout: post
 ---

-[Live concerts](https://en.wikipedia. org/wiki/Concert) have diverse lighting conditions with fast-paced events & excessive flickering or lighting.
+[Live concerts](https://en.wikipedia.org/wiki/Concert)have diverse lighting conditions with fast-paced events & excessive flickering or lighting.
 Thus, you'll require a camera that is very portable, and that offers high power in addition to ISO sensitivity.

-Summary: To take exceptional pictures or shoot great videos in concerts, use either [Canon EOS 6D DSLR](https://www.amazon. com/dp/B009B0MZ8U/? tag=p-policy-20) or [Nikon D5300 24.
-2 DSLR](https://www.amazon. com/dp/B00I1CPA0O/? tag=p-policy-20) as the best camera for concerts.
+Summary: To take exceptional pictures or shoot great videos in concerts, use either [Canon EOS 6D DSLR](https://www.amazon.com/dp/B009B0MZ8U/?tag=p-policy-20)or [Nikon D5300 24.
+2 DSLR](https://www.amazon.com/dp/B00I1CPA0O/?tag=p-policy-20)as the best camera for concerts.

 Otherwise, if you're low on the budget it's allowable to take your mobile phone (even with the basic built-in camera and some concert earplugs ) to concerts and live shows.